 }, false);

-the user submitted as a payload.
+This event passes the email user submitted as a payload.

 GDPR consent